codl/chitter/README.md

 Notable changes from upstream:

 * a couple of custom themes & some small stylistic changes
-* loads a random mascot into the compose column (there's only one mascot atm 😛)
+* loads a random mascot into the compose column
 * bios up to 500 characters long
 * easter egg
 * really good posts from a user called "codl"